Academic Catalog: 2015–2016

 244, 344 Special Topics in Religion (1 course, 1 course) These courses, offered occasionally, provide an opportunity to investigate in depth a selected topic in religion that is not the primary subject of any of the regular catalog courses.
 Prerequisite: for REL-244, one course in religion; for REL-344, two courses in religion or permission of instructor.

-299 Sources and Methods in Theology and Religion (1 course) This course will explore diverse understandings of religion and the methods employed in the academic study of theology and religion.
-It will analyze and assess how evidence is presented and arguments constructed.
-Students will examine how scholars in the field identify a problem, review and evaluate the relevant literature, formulate a proposal regarding that problem, and provide credible reasons for the proposal.
-They will learn how to take these steps themselves.
-Attention will be given to the purpose(s) of an investigation and the audience(s) to whom the results are addressed.
+200 Sources and Methods in Theology and Religion (1 course) This course will explore diverse understandings of religion and the sources and methods employed in the academic study of sacred texts, theology and religion.
+Students will examine how scholars in the field identify a problem, review and evaluate the relevant literature, formulate an argument regarding that problem, and provide credible reasons for the argument.
+Students will learn how to take these steps themselves.
 Prerequisite: one course in religion.
 WRITD, Fall and Spring semesters.

 268, 368 Career Exploration, Internship (Course value to be determined) Off-campus employment experience related to the student’s major.
 See description of the Internship Program.
 Prerequisite: junior or senior status.
 Fall and Spring semesters and January Interim.